-First, it provides a central location for your products.
+First, small business warehousing and fulfillment provides a central location for your products.
 Having a place to receive orders, store goods, and distribute products make the process systematic.
 With each arrival of shipment, responsibility goes to the warehouse personnel, and they’re going to be in charge with identifying, sorting, and dispatching the products to their storage locations, looking over security measures and environmental hygiene.
 Then orders come and go, and warehouse personnel keep up with the records before dispatching.
 Warehouses ensure that there is a place to store goods when there is not quite enough demand for the supply.
 Instead of leaving the surplus products somewhere, having a warehouse ensures that the there is a good place for storage somewhere to keep goods until they are needed or wanted again without having to haul everything by your lonesome self.

-Second, it adds value to your operation.
+Second, 3PL companies adds value to your operation.
 The good thing about warehousing is that you are more in control of your shipping and handling.
 Because warehousing increases the value of goods by providing services that make products available at the most convenient way possible, it lowers the costs and increases the value of customer service.
 Warehousing operations such as consolidation and assembly add value to the logistics of the business.

-Third, the efficiency, capacity, and location of warehouses provide economic benefits.
+Third, the efficiency, capacity, and location of the best warehousing companies provide economic benefits.
 Consolidating operations, for instance, cut costs for outbound delivery, which works well for both business owners and their customers.
 Instead of shipping individual products from a plethora of sources, central warehouses help package and ship orders together as a complete order, effectively eliminating expensive shipping costs.
 This is beneficial for making a turn in profit for businesses, especially new ones.
 Besides, most warehouses provide processing, packing, and blending, and grading facilities, meaning, small business owners can save more by not having to pay third parties in the order fulfilment process.

 Fourth, warehousing is also an effective contingency plan to make sure that orders are sorted and done on time.
 Warehousing service companies like National Products Fulfilment http://www.npfulfilment.com.au/ ensure that their clients get their orders safely and on time.
 Warehouses provide custody of goods, and as an added benefit, products kept in warehouses are almost always insured.
 With systematic efficiency, good warehouses guarantee a 99.9% accuracy level of storage and inventory, allowing you to sit back and relax while other people to do the job for you.